ruhulaminparvez/PostgreSQL/README.md

-# PostgreSQL
+# PostgreSQL ❄
-This PostgreSQL repo helps to store my PostgreSQL practical examples,  not only problems but also how to solve them creatively in PostgreSQL.
+This repo helps store my PostgreSQL practical examples,  not only problems but also how to solve them creatively in PostgreSQL. 🗽🚀